Livingston County, Michigan

 My mother died in August of 2015.
 My brother filed her 2014 home heating credit but I never filed for 2015 can I still do that or is it too late?

-Livingston County Michigan about 2 years ago
+Livingston County MI over 2 years ago

 I was on my hands and knees on a rug and spotted this tiny white bug crawling.
 Close up it looks furry.
 What the heck is it?